ping-Toven/SF-SirenBot/README.md

 *X emoji means offline.
 Red square means DND mode.
 Green means online.
 Orange means idle.
 Purple means online (any status) any % of time but not online more than 50% of the hour.*

 ## In progress
-### Commands
-* /register modrole role:@role - *need example code to add IDs to db to complete*
-* /register adminrole role:@role - *need example code to add IDs to db to complete*
-* /register teamrole role:@role - *need example code to add IDs to db to complete*
-* /register generalchannel channel:#general - *need example code to add IDs to db to complete*
-* /register verifiedrole role:@role - *need example code to add IDs to db to complete*

 ### Additional
 * Figure out required permissions for bot to function properly.
 * Finish documentation